grafana/agent/docs/README.md

 Run `make docs`.
 This launches a preview of the website with the current grafana docs at `http://localhost:3002/docs/agent/latest/` which will refresh automatically when changes are made to content in the `sources` directory.
 Make sure Docker is running.

+## Update cloudwatch docs

+First, inside the `docs/` folder run `make check-cloudwatch-integration` to verify that the cloudwatch docs needs updating.

+If the check fails, then the doc supported services list should be updated.
+For that, run `make generate-cloudwatch-integration` to get the updated list, which should replace the old one [the docs](./sources/static/configuration/integrations/cloudwatch-exporter-config.md).

 ### Community Projects

 Below is a list of community-led projects for working with Grafana Agent.
 These projects are not maintained or supported by Grafana Labs.